Moayad93/tic-tac-toe/README.md

 ### Landing Page
 ![Landing Page](landing-page.png)

 ### Game Board
 ![Game Board](game-board.png)

 Usage
 ------

 ### Development
-Want to contribute?
-Great!

-To fix a bug or enhance an existing module, follow these steps:
+To fix a bug or improve the game features, follow the next steps:

 * Fork the repo
-* Create a new branch (git checkout -b improve-feature)
+* Create a new branch `git checkout -b fix-bugs` or `git checkout -b improve-features`
-* Make the appropriate changes in the files
+* Do the needed changes to the files
-* Add changes to reflect the changes made
+* Add your changes `add .` to add all the files or `add <your file name>` to add single file
-* Commit your changes (git commit -am 'Improve feature')
+* Commit your changes `git commit -m "Fix bugs"` or `"Improve features"`
-* Push to the branch (git push origin improve-feature)
+* Push to the branch `git push origin fix-bugs` or `"improve-features"`
-* Create a Pull Request
+* Create a New Pull Request

 ### Bug / Feature Request
 If there is a bug, open an issue here by including your issue with explanation.